MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	  }
 	}

 Now we are assigning values to all members and the Swift compiler is satisfied.
-Finally we can use our new initializer that only takes one parameter:
+Finally, we can use our new initializer that only takes one parameter:

 	var todoItem2 = TodoItem(owner: "User29")

+###Option 2
-The second solution is assigning default values outside of the initializer, directly as part of the variable declaration.
-Default values are another new feature in Swift that did not exist in Objective-C. With the second solution our new struct and the extension with the initializer look like this:
+The second solution is assigning default values outside of the initializer, as part of the variable declaration itself.
+Default values are another new feature in Swift that did not exist in Objective-C.

+With the second solution our new struct and the extension with the initializer look like this:

 	struct TodoItem {
 	  var title     = "Default title"